DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 - Inspect traffic with Suricata.
 - Generate useful logs that flow into the SIEM.

-Without segmentation I lose visibility of the lateral movement I specifically want to detect — and a flat lab doesn't let me practice realistic incident reports.
+Without segmentation I lose visibility of the lateral movement I specifically want to detect, and a flat lab doesn't let me practice realistic incident reports.

 **Accepted trade-off:** higher initial configuration complexity.

 ## 2. Why Wazuh and not Splunk / pure ELK?

-- **Wazuh is one of the most-used open-source SIEMs** in junior and mid-tier environments — I want to learn the tool I'm most likely to touch in a real job.
+- **Wazuh is one of the most-used open-source SIEMs** in junior and mid-tier environments, I want to learn the tool I'm most likely to touch in a real job.
 - **All-in-one** (Manager + Indexer + Dashboard) fits in a single VM, which lowers infrastructure cost.
 - It combines **SIEM + EDR + FIM + vulnerability detection** in one package; covering this with pure ELK would force me to integrate several components by hand.
 - Rules are written in readable XML, not a proprietary DSL like SPL.
 The learning curve is transferable.